Staging of liver cancer

 The staging systems for most types of cancer depend only on the extent of the cancer, but most patients with liver cancer have damage to the rest of their liver along with their cancer.
 This means that the liver might not be working as well as it should, which also affects treatment options and the outlook for the patient.

-Although the AJCC system defines the extent of liver cancer in some detail, it does not take liver function into account.
+Although the AJCC system defines the extent of liver cancer in some detail, it does not consider liver function.
 Several other staging systems include both of these factors.

 For treatment purposes, doctors often group liver cancers by whether or not they can be entirely cut out.
 Resectable is the medical term meaning that the cancer can be removed by surgery.
 For example, if the cancer is in a small part of the liver and if the rest of your liver is healthy, then you might be able to have surgery to remove the cancer.
 Doctors often call this type of cancer localized resectable.

-Sometimes, for various reasons, an earlier stage cancer cannot be removed by surgery.
-For example, a person might have cirrhosis in the parts of the liver that do not contain cancer.
+Sometimes, for various reasons, an earlier-stage cancer cannot be removed by surgery.
+For example, a person might not have enough healthy liver to remove part of it to get rid of the cancer.
 These cancers are called localized unresectable.

 Cancers that have spread throughout most of the liver or have spread to other organs are called advanced.